winterland1989/mysql-haskell/README.md

 mysql-haskell
 =============

-`mysql-haskell` is a mysql driver written entirely in haskell by Winterland at infrastructure department of Didi group, it's going to be used in projects aiming at replacing old java based mysql middlewares.
+`mysql-haskell` is a MySQL driver written entirely in haskell by Winterland at infrastructure department of Didi group, it's going to be used in projects aiming at replacing old java based MySQL middlewares.

 Roadmap: